darrylwest/mock-browser/README.md

 ### Mock Browser

-The use case is you have a browserify client project and unit tests need to provide a mechanism for client modules to access the window, document, location, etc.  The best way to simulate this is to use a proxy wall between the normally global browser objects a require the application to get instances of window, document, etc.  That way you can supply a mock for all of these objects with a common interface (AbstractBrowser).
+The typical use case is a browserify project with unit tests that need to provide access to browser globals like window, document, location, etc.  The best way to simulate this is to use a proxy wall between the normally global browser objects a require the application to get instances of window, document, etc.  That way you can supply a mock for all of these objects with a common interface (AbstractBrowser).
 It looks like this...

 ~~~
 	var MockBrowser = require('mock-browser').mocks.MockBrowser;